-Located near to OCBC Bank, you will find another traditional Teochew Kway Teow shop run by an elderly uncle.
-The uncle always wears a formal short sleeve shirt at the stall preparing the orders for the customers.
-If you are there during weekdays, be prepared to queue as most of the office people will be patronizing the shop for breakfast and lunch.
-Sharing table is highly possible as the old shop house has limited space.
+Located near OCBC Bank is another traditional Teochew Kway Teow shop that is run by an elderly uncle.
+The uncle always wears a formal short-sleeved shirt at the stall.
+If you are there on weekdays, be prepared to queue as most of the office people will be patronizing the shop during breakfast hours and lunchtime.

 We tried a bowl of Teowchew Kway Teow soup (RM6.00) and dry fishball noodles (RM6.00).
-The Teochew Kway Teow Soup comes with pork balls, fish balls, beansprouts, tiny prawns and minced pork in it.
-The soup broth tasted light and best for anytime.
-The dry fishball noodles has springy mee kia with fiery and tangy chilli tossed in.
+The Teochew Kway Teow Soup comes with pork balls, fish balls, beansprouts, tiny prawns and minced pork.
+The soup broth is light and comforting.
+The dry fishball noodles features springy mee kia tossed in a fiery and tangy chilli.

 IT Roo Cafe

 Awarded the “Best Chicken Chop in Malaysia” title by The Star newspaper in 2003, IT Roo operates in a pre-war building which attracts many locals and tourists.
 There are two types of halal-certified chicken chop at IT Roo – grilled or deep fried.
 The Grilled Chicken Chop (RM14.00) is my favourite.
 Using thick and juicy chicken thigh, the chicken chop is grilled till perfection and generously drizzled with either black pepper sauce or mushroom sauce.
 Some of us preferred the Fried Chicken Chop (RM14.00), with a thick beautiful sauce (but not too much).
 When you slice the chicken open, what you get is tender meat which goes very well with the chilli sauce.

 Restoran Ya Wang 鸭皇药材烧腊大王